seastan/lotr-lcg-set-generator/README.md

 - `Remove`: List of filters to select cards that need to be removed from the deck.
 For example:
   `Remove: Type:Campaign` (remove any cards with `Campaign` type from the normal deck).
 - `Second Quest Deck`, `Special`, `Second Special`, `Setup`, `Staging Setup`, and `Active Setup`:
-  List of filters to select cards for that section.
+  List of filters to select cards for that OCTGN section.
 For example: `Setup: Saruman; Grima; Brandywine Gate`.
+- `Main Quest`, `Extra1`, `Extra2`, `Extra3`, and `Extra4`: List of filters to select cards for that DragnCards-only section.
+  For example: `Main Quest: Drive Them Away`.
+Please note that all `Main Quest` cards are put into `Quest` OCTGN section and all `ExtraN` cards are put into either `Quest` or `Setup` OCTGN sections, depending on the card type.
 - `Player`: List of filters to select cards for `Hero`, `Ally`, `Attachment`, `Event`, and `Side Quest` sections (exact section is defined automatically).
 For example: `Player: Frodo Baggins`.